KTH/devops-course/contributions/course-automation/bouaddi-kunwu/readme.md

 ## The finished contribution

 This work resulted in a new workflow for the DevOps repository.
-This workflow named label is in charge of labelling merged PRs.
+This workflow named label.yml is in charge of labelling merged PRs.
 This is the implemented behavior:
 ```
 every time a push occures (including merge) to the 2021 branch / every time that a PR is created for the branch 2021: